kaiserbergin/NBomber.Website/src/docs/docs/plugins-http.md

 ### Http check response

-By default, NBomber is using this check for every response but you can override it per step.
+By default, NBomber is using this check for every response but you can override it for every step.

 ```fsharp
 Http.withCheck(fun response -> task {